 First, let us identify the possible alternatives to Ononlocality by looking into the assumptions of Theorem 1 and of Corollary 1.
-Corollary 1 establishes that each of Claims \mathbf{R}^+ is \mathbf{R}^{++} are inconsistent with the Integration Property.
+Corollary 1 establishes that each of Claims R^+ is R^{++} are inconsistent with the Integration Property.
 If we want to save classicality, we can reject Principle PM, the Integration Property, or Claim R.

 Option 1 (deny Principle PM or the Integration Property, instrumentalist version).
 The role of Science is only to give an instrumentalist reduction of mental states to physical states, but not necessarily an ontological reduction.
-Consequently, as long as the claimed O-nonlocality of mental states does not lead to faster-than-light or backin-time signaling or other violations of the known physical laws, we should not even care about the mental states, because they are not objective properties.
-Since private experience is not objectively verifiable, it does not need to be explained.
+Consequently, as long as the claimed O-nonlocality of mental states does not lead to faster-than-light or backin-time signaling or other violations of the known physical laws, we should not even care about the mental states, because they are not objective properties (cf. Definition 4).
 One should only care about the physical states, which are observable, and our language should not be contaminated by statements about mind, consciousness, etc.

 Comment 1.
 The role and definition of Science may be under debate.
-But if we assume that there is a reality, and that our knowledge is entitled to seek explanations about that reality, then a mere definition of Science as Instrumentalism cannot make the questions go away.
+But if we assume that there is a reality, and that our knowledge is entitled to seek explanations about that reality, then a mere definition of Science as instrumentalism cannot make the questions go away.
 The arguments in this article are directed towards the understanding of reality, which includes the mental states.
 In fact, mental states are the way we even know about reality.
-If we are committed to Instrumentalism, we have to acknowledge that the primary instrument used in exploring objectivity is subjective:
+So whether, according to human-made definitions, the questions about mental states lie in the field of Science or of Philosophy, these are questions about real things, and we are allowed to ask them and to try to answer them.